You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit introduces you to existing and emerging technology and how it applies to design.
 In this unit you will learn about how technology is used in the design process and to design solutions.
 Designers need to be familiar with technology to aid them in the design process as well as being able to create products that take advantage of emerging technologies.

 This unit investigates theatre and performance from Greek Theatre to Postmodernism and embraces socio-cultural/political/historical perspectives.
 It provides foundations in academic writing skills as required in the discipline of drama.
 It addresses the major movements in the evolution of performance in theatrical history while encouraging critical enquiry, debate and research through study and performance of seminal plays that shaped theatre.
 An understanding of the evolution of the theatrical form and its relationship with contemporary contexts is vital to a sound knowledge of performance.
-The facility to identify inherited theatre tradition, the key junctures in the progress of content and form, and the advancement of theatre as an art-form, is foundational to the contemporary practitioner.
+The facility to identify theatre traditions, the key junctures in the progress of content and form, and the advancement of theatre as an art-form, is foundational to the contemporary practitioner.

 This unit surveys the theoretical and practical components of Stanislavski-based realism which strives towards authenticity.
-It focuses on the critical and creative theories and techniques needed to cultivate authenticity, imagination, emotion-awareness and vocal and physical technique.
+It focuses on the critical and creative theories and techniques needed to cultivate authenticity, imagination and emotion-awareness.
 Authenticity is the foundation for building and portraying characters for the performing artist.
 A combination of exercises and scene study will deepen the understanding and playing of action in the realistic mode.
 Stanislavski-based realism is arguably the most dominant style of acting in twentieth and twenty-first century practice.
 As such, it needs to be understood in its own terms.
 Therefore, in this unit you will be encouraged to learn to appreciate the basic construct of the actor craft, your relationship with your emotional interior, and the key concepts and language used to create an authentic performance as the basic skills needed to develop a personal methodology for acting.

 This unit develops an appreciation of theatre innovation in both historical and contemporary contexts.
 It addresses concepts attributed to postdramatic theatre, immersive theatre forms, theatre as a hypermedium, and audience-centred work.
 Throughout history theatre has responded to changes within society and has developed styles that have reinterpreted and reinvented the notions of character, tension, audience, site, time and narrative.
 One way to understand new and radical theatre styles is to investigate the historical and contemporary contexts that are shaping current theatrical practice.
 These practices give rise to theatre that is responsive to site, places the audience at the centre of the experience and engages with non-linear narrative form.
 Understanding this enables theatre-makers to develop informed choices about where to locate, describe and promote their practice and product.
 This unit explores forms that reinvent notions of audience, narrative, space and linear time.